 1899: James Marshall invents the individually pocketed coil spring, known as the Marshall Coil.

 1929: Dunlopillow (inventor of the Dunlop process for manufacturing latex) sells latex mattresses, the most expensive mattress model on the market at this time.

-1940’s: Futon beds, popular in Japan, are introduced and become popular in the U.S.
+1940’s: Western introduction of Futon beds, which have been popular in Japan.
+They become popular in the U.S.

 1960: Thanks to the invention of vinyl, the water bed increases in popularity in the U.S.

 1972: Bedrooms & More opens for business!
 In the beginning, our store exclusively sold waterbeds.
 As they began to go out of style, we transitioned into selling other types of mattresses, bedding, and furniture.
 That said, we DO still sell waterbeds!